 When you leave your pet in the care of a sitter, you want to provide complete information.
-Not only does this make the pet sitter’s tasks easier, but it also should create less stress for your beloved pet.
-If the instructions are detailed enough, your instructions can even double as emergency or long-term care guidelines.
-You might need emergency or long-term directions if you are unexpectedly injured or otherwise detained.
+Not only does this make the pet sitter’s job easier, it also should create less stress for your beloved pet.
+If the instructions are detailed enough, they can even double as emergency or long-term care guidelines if you are unexpectedly injured or otherwise detained.

-Include these items in your pet care instructions:
+Include these items in your pet sitter instructions:

 Record each pet’s name, breed, size, appearance description, official registration number (if registered or listed with a registry), and general temperament description.

-Include your veterinarian’s name, address and phone number.
-Denote the name, address and contact information for those who are allowed to make medical decisions for your pet, too.
-This could be for something as simple as needing antibiotics or needing stitches while you are away or for deciding a more serious treatment.
+Include your veterinarian’s name, address, and phone number.
+Also, be sure to note the name, address, and contact information for those who are allowed to make medical decisions for your pet.
+This could be helpful for something as simple as your pet needing antibiotics or stitches (or even a more serious treatment).

-List the pet’s medication, dose and location of each medicine.
-These items could include glucosamine for joints, daily pain meds or even fish oil supplements.
-List heartworm and flea & tick preventative and where you record the dates last provided (i.e. perhaps you record this on a calendar on your fridge door).
+List your pet’s medication, dose, and location of each medicine.
+These items could include glucosamine for joints, daily pain meds, or even fish oil supplements.
+List heartworm and flea & tick preventatives and where you record the dates last provided (perhaps you record this on a calendar on your fridge door).

 List the amount and type of exercise and other daily protocols.
 Is your pet used to a 5 minute belly rub each day?
 What is your pet’s sleep routine?
 Even though your pet is adaptable, having this information may help a pet sitter or long-term care provider make your pet feel more at ease.

 Does your pet have any special needs or exercise restrictions?
-Does your pet have hearing loss, vision impairment or allergy?
-Do you know that your pet doesn’t tolerate certain antibiotics well?
+Does your pet have hearing loss, vision impairment, or allergies?
+Do you know if your pet doesn’t tolerate certain antibiotics well?
 Is your pet scared of the vacuum?
 Does your pet need to be covered up with a special blanket at night?
-Add that information, too.
+Add that information too.

-Do you have special instructions for how to leave your pet when your pet is home alone?
-Should the pet be baby-gated, crated or kept in a certain room?
+Do you have special instructions for when your pet is left home alone?
+Should the pet be baby-gated, crated, or kept in a certain room?
 Should your senior pet only be allowed one cup of water at night to prevent potty accidents?
 Should multi-pet households separate the pets when the pets are home alone?
 Add those items as needed.

 Create a list of command words that your pet knows and what behavior is expected for each command.